First call

-"First Call" is a bugle call with three distinct meanings.
+"First Call" is a bugle call used in America primarily in three contexts: the U.S. Army; the U.S. Navy; and horse racing.

-U.S. military use
+U.S. Army use

-At a U.S. military installation it is a pre-reveille "courtesy" signal, sounded around 05:50, originally to assemble the trumpeters to deliver the reveille that would be forthcoming at 06:00.
+At a U.S. ground military installation (mainly the U.S. Army and the U.S. Air Force), it is a pre-reveille "courtesy" signal, sounded around 05:50, originally to assemble the trumpeters to deliver the reveille that is delivered at 06:00.
 Some locations also sound it a few minutes before "Retreat" (lowering the flag at the end of the day).

-In other military contexts it may be used (e.g. 5 minutes) prior to sounding "Assembly" for any particular formation.
+In other military contexts, it is used (e.g., 5 minutes) before sounding "Assembly" for any particular formation.

+In contemporary practice, Army bugle calls are typically performed only on weekdays (Monday through Friday), with the First Call at 06:25, the Reveille at 06:30, a Retreat (To the Color) at 17:00, and finally Taps at 21:00.

-Navy use
+U.S. Navy use

 On ships of the U.S. Navy, "First Call" is sounded at 07:55, five minutes ahead of "Morning Colors" (raising the national ensign), and 5 minutes before "Evening Colors" (lowering the national ensign).
-In the absence of a bugle, the word is passed, "First call, first call to colors."
-The same ceremony takes place on shore establishments but not on ships underway.
+In the absence of a bugle, the word is passed: "First call, first call to colors."

+The same ceremony takes place on shore establishments, but not on ships underway.